-Time to degree: The graduate program in anthropology requires two years of “residency” (time spent on campus taking courses), at which point students are eligible to take the PhD qualifying General Examination (“Generals”).
-After passing their Generals and developing a research plan for formal presentation to the department, most students commence dissertation field research sometime during their third year and complete the PhD in about six years.
+Time to degree: The graduate program in anthropology requires only two years of “residency” (time spent on campus taking courses), at which point students are eligible to take the PhD qualifying General Examination (“Generals”).
+After passing their Generals and developing a research plan for formal presentation to the department, most students commence dissertation field research sometime during their third year, completing the PhD in about six years.

 We offer students a rigorous, historically-informed orientation to contemporary sociocultural anthropology.
 We expect all of our students to cultivate interests outside of their specialties by participating together in seminars offered by faculty or designed in conjunction with fellow students—a collegial pedagogy that promotes intellectual resourcefulness.
 Everyday realities of department life facilitate this educational goal:

 Admissions and advising philosophy: The small size of the department and our centralized department space – including a large graduate study area with a carrel for each student – enable faculty and students to develop a collegial familiarity.
 A graduate student’s relationship with his or her advisory committee is the main axis of his or her personal program; that said, we encourage all students to work closely with as many faculty as possible.

-We assign each first-year student two advisers – not necessarily in his or her main areas of interest – to encourage faculty and entering students to meet in a substantive way outside of the classroom.
+Each first-year student is assigned a mentor – not necessarily in his or her main areas of interest – to encourage faculty and entering students to meet in a substantive way outside of the classroom.
 Our admissions and advising philosophy fosters shared faculty commitment to each student’s progress; at the same time, it encourages intellectual versatility and flexibility among our students.
 After the first year, students choose their own committees (two members in the second year, three or four in the third year and beyond).

 Course of studies: disciplinary formation and transformation